lesnata/alias/README.md

 ## Tests
-Tests are separated into distinct folder /tests for models nd views.
+* Tests are separated into distinct folder /tests/ with models and views tests.
-Unit test coverage is 100%.
-Checked with 'Coverage.py' lib:
+* Unit test coverage is 100%.
+* Checked with 'Coverage.py' lib:

 ```
 Name                                        Stmts   Miss  Cover
 ---------------------------------------------------------------